currocam/speedytree/README.md

 ### About the command line application

-I wrote it as part of my MSc. in Bioinformatics at the University of Aarhus.

 #### Installation
 You can either download the binary from the releases page or build it yourself.
 To build it yourself you need to have Rust installed.
 Then you can run `cargo build --release` to build the binary.
 The binary will be located in `target/release/speedytree`.